aaron-darwish/auto_clicker/README.md

 Edit the shell script to specify the mouse required positions.
 To determine the mouse position, run `xdotool getmouselocation`.

 # Termination signal
-By pressing on the Caps-Lock key, you will issue a stop command where once the last iteration has finished, the loop doesn't continue.
+By pressing on the Caps-Lock key, you will issue a stop command that terminates the loop after the last iteration has finished.